hafa1023/MYiTOPS/README.md

 TRANSFERRATE = 0.2
 '''
+and search for this line of code and change the name as desired:
+'''
+ header = "'MYiTOPS-RPI-Client 3'
+'''

 At the top left of Thonny IDE is an icon with an play button (run button), klick on it.
+When your client name appears in the LabVIEW application and you can control the demo board, everything worked fine.